 In the era of mobile Internet, people often use mobile devices for communication, exchange and financial transactions, so it is even more important to use them carefully to avoid leaking information.

 1. When a phone accesses a mobile phone charging station, if the charging station requires a permission request, it is always denied. (including USB debugging and device trust)

-2. Some cell phone charging posts have outlets provided, and it is best to charge with a device that you carry with you.
+2. Some of the cell phone charging posts have outlets provided to charge with the devices you carry with you.

 3. Some mobile phone charging posts only provide USB holes, if you encounter such mobile phone charging posts, please use a charging cable with charging function only (no data transfer function).

 4. Turn the device off when using the cell phone charging station.

 5. Be sure to have antivirus software installed on your phone.
 Install antivirus software on your phone and perform regular antivirus to avoid Trojan attacks.

 6. Free WIFI in public places is likely to be used by hackers to commit illegal crimes, such as the use of free public WIFI, do not operate on the phone login password and other information to avoid leaks.

 7. Carry a rechargeable battery with you and try not to use a public charging station.